 Thursday, October 21st, 2021 at 6:00pm

-Andy and Rich Amend, Bill and Cele Arnold, Marcia Bernsten, Mayor Daniel Biss, David and Cari Borris, Martha Cray, Rep. Robyn Gabel, James Gibbs, Geraldine Gorman, Sallie and Alan Gratch, Kerry Hall and Shauna Scott, Jack and Maureen Kelly, Miriam Kelm, Jerry and Jackie Kendall, Ed and Ellen McManus, Libby Pappalardo, Michael Peshkin, Martha Pierce, Gail Schechter, Comm’r Larry Suffredin and Gloria Callaci, Ellie Sylvan, Phyllis Tholin, Dilnaz Waraich, Elliot Zashin
+Andy and Rich Amend, Bill and Cele Arnold, Marcia Bernsten, Mayor Daniel Biss, David and Cari Borris, Martha Cray, Rep. Robyn Gabel, Monica Getzendanner, James Gibbs, Geraldine Gorman, Sallie and Alan Gratch, Kerry Hall and Shauna Scott, Jack and Maureen Kelly, Miriam Kelm, Jacqueline and Water Kendall, Ed and Ellen McManus, Libby Pappalardo, Michael Peshkin, Martha Pierce, Gail Schechter, Comm’r Larry Suffredin and Gloria Callaci, Ellie Sylvan, Phyllis Tholin, Dilnaz Waraich, Elliot Zashin

 Daniel Immerwahr, professor of history at Northwestern University, received his undergraduate degree from Columbia University, where he studied history and philosophy.
 Then, funded by a Marshall scholarship, he received a second BA, this time at King’s College at Cambridge University.
 His mentor there was the historian of empire, C. A. Bayly, and he wrote his thesis on postcolonial Nigerian architecture under the supervision of John Lonsdale.
 He returned to the United States to get a doctoral degree in history at the University of California, Berkeley, studying under the intellectual historian David Hollinger.
 His dissertation won the Allan Nevins Prize in American Economic History from the Economic History Association, and it received honorable mention for the Betty M. Unterberger Prize from the Society for Historians of American Foreign Relations.

 Kathy Kelly has traveled to war zones and lived alongside ordinary people